 Manolo Millares: Building bridges, not walls

-Concentrating on Manolo Millares's notorious maturity period (1957-1972), this is the major exhibition devoted to this artist in a private gallery and provides a unique opportunity to contemplate an ensemble of seventeen of Millares's arpilleras (burlap paintings).
+Focusing on Manolo Millares's notorious maturity period (1957-1972), it was the artist's major exhibition in a private gallery up until then.
+The show provided a unique opportunity to contemplate an ensemble of seventeen of Millares's arpilleras (burlap paintings).

 An exhibition of Surrealist Women is presented for the first time in Spain, embracing works by artists Valentine Hugo, Maruja Mallo, Lee Miller, Frida Kahlo, Dora Maar, Remedios Varo, Ángeles Santos and Leonora Carrington.

-Mayoral presents an immersive exhibition recreating Miró’s atelier, curated by Elvira Cámara, Director of The Fundació Pilar i Joan Miró in Majorca and produced in collaboration with Joan Punyet Miró, the artist’s grandson.
+Mayoral presented an immersive exhibition recreating Miró’s studio, curated by Elvira Cámara, Director of The Fundació Pilar i Joan Miró in Mallorca and produced in collaboration with Joan Punyet Miró, the artist’s grandson.

 Mayoral inaugurated a solo show devoted to Chillida in 2015 with the collaboration of the Fundación Eduardo Chillida-Pilar Belzunce.
-The project embraced an accurate selection of drawings, sculptures, graphic works by the artist and the film 'Art and Dreams' - Award GAC for the Best Exhibition.
+The project embraced an accurate selection of drawings, sculptures, graphic works by the artist and the film 'Art and Dreams'.
+It received the GAC Award for Best Exhibition.